openSUSE/news-o-o/_posts/2011-05-28-opensuse-weekly-news-issue-177-is-out.markdown

 A lot of things are happening in our Factory distribution that will be released in
-        November 2011 as openSUSE 12.1 and Iâ€™d like to point out a few things from the last few weeks that users and developers of factory shouldnâ€™t miss.
+        November 2011 as openSUSE 12.1 and I’d like to point out a few things from the last few weeks that users and developers of factory shouldn’t miss.

 **Roadmap openSUSE
         12.1**

-Stephan â€œCooloâ€ Kulow has updated the openSUSE 12.1 [Roadmap](http://en.opensuse.org/Roadmap), the next milestone is Milestone 1
+Stephan “Coolo” Kulow has updated the openSUSE 12.1 [Roadmap](http://en.opensuse.org/Roadmap), the next milestone is Milestone 1
         which is delayed and targeted now for release on Tuesday, 30th May.
 The next paragraphs highlight some of the updates for this versions.